Connect With Us (+1) 646 827 3800

 But there needs to be a message.
 “Do Good Things People” is no more a message than “just ate a sandwich“.
 These are the experts?

-Yesterday, I came across a couple of messages by Jeff Jarvis.
+It happens that yesterday I also came across a couple of messages by Jeff Jarvis.
 Jeff is another one of those “man of the moment” types, and has a long impressive pedigree suggesting enough common sense about publishing and social media and behavior that when I saw these I cringed.
 In order:

 • Darn, I do like Canadians.